 This unit is concerned with the dynamic nature of physical processes and systems, and human interaction with them in a variety of places.
 The unit is split into three parts:

 Part 1: Natural hazards including tectonics, weather and climate change.

-Part 2: Ecosystems including tropical rainforests and hot deserts.
+Part 2: The living world including ecosystems, tropical rainforests and hot deserts.

 Part 3: Physical landscapes in the UK including coasts and rivers.

 This unit is concerned with human processes, systems and outcomes and how these change.
 They are studied in a variety of places at various levels of development.
 The unit is split into 3 parts:

 Part 1: Urban issues and challenges.